davidtos/virtual_thread_workshop/README.md

 - Structured task scope
 - Scoped values

 The workshop start with just a simple single threaded web scraper that only scrapes a single page.
-You are to improve this web scraper by first making it multithreaded followed by using virtual threads.
+You are going to improve this web scraper by first making it multithreading followed by using virtual threads.
 These new kind of threads are a great new addition to the Java languages but don't work the same as the old threads in every situation.
-During this workshop you are going to experience when virtual threads work best, and when they work just oke.
+During this workshop you are going to experience when virtual threads work best, and when they work just oke-ish.

 To follow along with the workshop you need to also check out [this repository](https://github.com/davidtos/workshop_server).
 The repo contains a Spring application that is going to act as the server where the scraper is going to be talking to.